 How Often Do You Water A Plant That Is Potted In Leca?
 (Quick LECA Watering Guide)

 However, Leca isn’t soil.
-It’s just a bunch of clay balls.
-This means it has no nutrients, something else that plants sorely need.
-Since that is the case, you have to add nutrients to the water yourself when you are using Leca.
+This means it has no organic matter or nutrients, something else that plants sorely need.
+To compensate you’ll have to add nutrients in the form or a liquid feed to the water yourself.

 While this is an added consideration compared to simply using potting compost, that doesn’t mean Leca is any less useful.
 In fact, it has many advantages over traditional growing medium!